 Intellectual resources: People learn better when they’re in a positive frame of mind.

-The most effective schoolteachers are the ones who find ways to make education enjoyable — laughter makes kids pay attention and attention is the key to learning.
-The same is true when you go to a continuing education experience; you want a speaker who is not only knowledgeable about his subject matter, but who can be entertaining.
+The most effective school teachers are the ones who find ways to make education enjoyable — laughter makes kids pay attention, and attention is the key to learning.
+The same is true when you go to a continuing education experience; you want a speaker who is not only knowledgeable about their subject matter, but who can be entertaining.

 Social resources: Human beings gravitate toward positive people and away from negative ones.

 Think about the biblical prescription, “Do unto others as you would have them do unto you,” and decide how you want to be treated.
 If you want to be treated badly, then by all means act badly toward others.
 However, if you want people to smile at you, you need to greet them with cheer.
 More often than not, this is what you’ll get in return.

 Happiness counteracts negative emotionsHappiness is one antidote to rage.
 Optimism can be an antidote to fear and cynicism.
 Joy is the opposite of misery.
 Humor defuses a desire for vengeance.
 Positive and negatives emotions can’t exist at the same moment in time.
 Embracing one negates the other.

 The next time you find yourself feeling negative — upset, angry, sad — try replacing that with a positive feeling and see what happens.
 Think about someone who makes you laugh, something that excites you, some activity that pleases you — it may provide just the escape you need from those negative emotions.

 Happiness protects your healthYou probably already know that getting upset or angry can raise your blood pressure and, in the worst-case scenario, precipitate a heart attack or stroke.
 But did you know that positive emotions can lower your blood pressure and risk for cardiovascular disease?
 Well, they can.